The Cholmondeley Ladies is an English oil painting dated to the early 17th century around 1600-10 and is shrouded in mystery.

 First of all the picture has not been attributed to an artist; secondly, the sitters’ identities have not been certainly established although they have been speculated; and lastly, the exact date of the picture has not been found.

 The Cholmondeley Ladies features two women in aristocratic formal dress for the time, i.e. the late Elizabethan (until 1603) or the early Jacobean (after 1603) in England, sitting upright on a double bed backed by white pillows.

 This arrangement is reminiscent of tomb sculpture rather than the conventions of portraiture.
 The women each hold an infant swaddled in scarlet and gold-fringed christening robes.

 The women as well as the babies bear a striking similarity (although importantly not identical) that has led some to conjecture that we see two sisters.
 Indeed a presumed sighting of this picture in the 19th century maintains that this double portrait is of two women born on the same day and who got married on the same day.

 Certainly, the artist did endeavour in this work to heighten the similarities of the two ladies; in dress, the disposition of their bodies and physical appearance.

-The pose of the ladies, including the placement of their hands around the infants that they cradle are seemingly identical.
-In keeping with this, the swaddling clothes are identical, just as the ladies’ facial features, costume and dressing of the hair are similar.
+The pose of the ladies, including the placement of their hands around the infants that they cradle is seemingly identical.
+In keeping with this, the swaddling clothes are identical, just as the ladies’ facial features, costumes and dressing of hair are similar.

 The Cholmondeley Ladies is in The Tate Gallery in London, England.
 It was donated to the museum in 1955 by an anonymous donor.